Compare fixed fee quotes from 960+ corporate lawyers.

 The relationships with your fellow shareholders and your goals for your business are unique.
 One shareholder might bring cash to the table, while another brings labour only.
 You might want an exit in five years, the other wants to toil away until retirement.
 These issues should be raised and agreed from the start.
 Writing it down in a shareholders agreement will align your interests or reveal gaps that need bridging.

 Each agreement starts with a template.
 It is a foundation that a solicitor will build upon and guide you through.
 The are many different rules to pick from.
 Some more important than others, depending on your needs.
 For any rule you don’t understand, your solicitor will explain it to you.
 Once you understand the rules, you can select the ones that matter most.
-Only then can you create a shareholders agreement that’s relevant, practical and fair for your co-founders and investors.
+Only then can you create a contract that’s relevant, practical and fair for your co-founders and investors.

 This is not an easy task.
 Picking the right solicitor for the job at an affordable price is hard.
 At Lexoo, we do our best to make the process quicker and easier by giving you multiple quotes from specialised solicitors.
 We only send your enquiry to the most relevant solicitors - those with expertise and experience in dealing with shareholder interests and the rules that bind them.
 All our solicitors are insured and are governed by ethical standards, giving you peace of mind that your business is underpinned by a binding document crafted by a professional.